sul-dlss/DeveloperPlaybook/best-practices/ticket_writing.md

 ## When is a story template not appropriate for a ticket?

 1. Many times bugs are obvious and are existing in a feature that already would have had a story.
-Mearly describing the bug is often sufficient.
+Merely describing the bug is often sufficient.
 2. Simple UI changes. (e.g. "Switch this icon to that one", "use colors from the brand guide", etc.)